The Rev. Dr. Lauren Winner

 The vestry are elected representatives of the parish.
 The basic responsibilities of the vestry are to help define and articulate the mission of the congregation; to support the church’s mission by word and deed, to select the vicar, to ensure effective organization and planning, and to manage resources and finances.

-CJ Surbaugh, Senior Warden
+James Chappel, Senior Warden

 Issac Lund, Junior Warden